modular-bitfield/modular-bitfield/docs/bitfield.md

 ## Field Parameter: `#[default(...)]`

 The `#[default(...)]` attribute allows you to specify a default value for a field.
-When using this attribute, an additional constructor `new_with_defaults()` is generated that initializes the bitfield with the specified default values.
+When using this attribute, the `new()` constructor applies the specified default values, and an additional `new_zeroed()` constructor is generated for explicit zero initialization.

 ### Example